 All parts of the dandelion are edible.
-Dandelion greens are incredibly nutritious and provides a host of health benefits for us.
+Dandelion greens are incredibly nutritious and provide a host of health benefits for us.
 The dried roots of dandelions are popular as a coffee substitute.
-They are also used to make medicinal tea.
-The fresh, tender dandelion leaves and flowers taste great in salads, and the leaves can be cooked as spinach.
-As you can see, this lowly dandelion is actually an amazing herb!
+They are also used to make a medicinal tea.
+The fresh, tender dandelion leaves and flowers taste great in salads, and the leaves can be cooked like spinach.
+As you can see, this lowly dandelion is actually a fantastic herb!

 Dandelion Health Benefits

 Dandelions are rich in calcium and good for bone health.
-They are also rich in antioxidants which helps reduce the affects of aging.
+They are also rich in antioxidants, which helps reduce the effects of ageing.
 Dandelions may be used to help treat liver disorders, gall bladder and urinary disorders.
-Although further studies need to be done, it may have properties to help fight cancer, treat anemia, high-blood pressure, weight loss, and much more.
+Although further studies need to be done, it may have properties to help fight cancer, treat anemia, high blood pressure, weight loss, and much more.
 The leaves have a diuretic effect while the roots act as an antiviral agent, appetite stimulant, digestive aid, and may help promote gastrointestinal health.
 Some health care providers use dandelion root to promote liver detoxification and the leaves to support kidney function.

 If you live in Canada, you can purchase dandelion seeds here.
 The two varieties available are French dandelion and common dandelion seeds.
 French dandelion produces larger leaves.